 How to Use Medi-Cal as Secondary Insurance

 Families who already have health insurance coverage for their child can still benefit from Medi-Cal (California’s Medicaid program), which may be used as secondary insurance to pay for certain expenses that primary health insurance doesn’t cover.
 Medi-Cal may also fund medical supplies, such as diapers and G-tube formula, and durable medical equipment (DME).
+You can see a list of commonly covered services in our Medi-Cal glossary.

 How to use Medi-Cal to cover copays and deductibles